Steve “Pappy” Papenfuhs

 Known for his use of force expertise, Pappy is often contracted to provide expert-witness analysis and testimony for use of force incidents.
 He was involved in crafting content for California POST’s Arrest and Control workbook as well as the California POST Active Shooter Response training program.
 He was contracted to conduct an after-action review of the public safety response to the 2015 terrorist attack and the 2017 North Park Elementary School active shooter incident both in San Bernardino, CA.

 Although he has a ton of knowledge, training and experience, Pappy is squarely focused on our students and not himself.
 He is obsessed with helping students be high performers.
-To catch Pappy in action, check out the FTO, FTO Update and Practical De-Escalation and Tactical Conduct courses on our course schedule page.
+To catch Pappy in action, check out the FTO, FTO Update and Field Training Program Supervisor courses on our course schedule page.